 I’ve worked with chefs, researchers, bartenders and lots of people interested in special subjects.

-Below you’ll find some examples of places I’ve taken people to.
+Below you’ll find some examples of places we’ve taken people to.

-I wanna hear your ideas so I can come up with an amazing tour for you!
+We wanna hear your ideas so we can come up with an amazing tour for you!